Psychoanalysis: United States

 Psychoanalytic training in the United States tends to vary according to the program, but it involves a personal psychoanalysis for the trainee, approximately 300 to 600 hours of class instruction, with a standard curriculum, over a two to five-year period.

 Typically, this psychoanalysis must be conducted by a Supervising and Training Analyst.
 Most institutes (but not all) within the American Psychoanalytic Association require that Supervising and Training Analysts become certified by the American Board of Psychoanalysts.
 Certification entails a blind review in which the psychoanalyst's work is vetted by psychoanalysts outside of their local community.
 After earning certification, these psychoanalysts undergo another hurdle in which they are specially vetted by senior members of their own institute and held to the highest ethical and moral standards.
 Moreover, they are required to have extensive experience conducting psychoanalyses.

 Candidates generally have an hour of supervision each week per psychoanalytic case.
-The minimum number of cases varies between institutes.
+The required number of cases varies between institutes.
 Candidates often have two to four cases; both male and female cases are required.
 Supervision extends for at least a few years on one or more cases.
 During supervision, the trainee presents material from the psychoanalytic work that week.
 With the supervisor, the trainee then explores the patient's unconscious conflicts with examination of transference-countertransference constellations.

-Many psychoanalytic training centers in the United States have been accredited by special committees of the APsaA or the IPA.
-Because of theoretical differences, there are independent institutes, usually founded by psychologists, who until 1987 were not permitted access to psychoanalytic training institutes of the APsaA.
+Many psychoanalytic training centers in the United States have been accredited by special committees of the APsA or the IPA.
+Because of theoretical differences, there are independent institutes, usually founded by psychologists, who until 1987 were not permitted access to psychoanalytic training institutes of the APsA.
 Currently, there are between 75 and 100 independent institutes in the United States.
-As well, other institutes are affiliated to other organizations such as the American Academy of Psychoanalysis and Dynamic Psychiatry, and the National Association for the Advancement of Psychoanalysis.
+As well, other institutes are affiliated to other organizations such as the American Academy of Psychoanalysis and Dynamic Psychiatry and the National Association for the Advancement of Psychoanalysis.
 At most psychoanalytic institutes in the United States, qualifications for entry include a terminal degree in a mental health field, such as Ph.D., Psy.D., M.S.W., or M.D.
 A few institutes restrict applicants to those already holding an M.D. or Ph.D., and most institutes in Southern California confer a Ph.D. or Psy.D. in psychoanalysis upon graduation, which involves completion of the necessary requirements for the state boards that confer that doctoral degree.
 The first training institute in America to educate non-medical psychoanalysts was The National Psychological Association for Psychoanalysis (1978) in New York City.
 It was founded by the analyst Theodor Reik.
 The Contemporary Freudian (originally the New York Freudian Society), an offshoot of the National Psychological Association, has a branch in Washington, DC.
 It is a component society/institute or the IPA.